 While there are so many benefits to having a clear, clean, easy-to-manage (and less to clean) space, what you can really begin to see take place is that you’ll start to find yourself buried under all of your stuff.
 I don’t mean physically of course.
 As you begin stripping away the stuff you start to get more and more in tune with your inner-self.

 When you are forced to face your accumulation habits, you get the opportunity to find out what internal void you were really trying to fill.

 During my minimalist journey, I slowly began seeing pieces of the life I really wanted to live start to emerge.
 I began to see how my spending habits were a way of me playing it small.
-No one wants to believe that they self-sabatoge their own lives, but I promise, we all do it from time to time.
+No one wants to believe that they self-sabotage their own lives, but I promise, we all do it from time to time.

 This is what I call the Drive-Thru Life — a way of settling for less than we actually want and convincing ourselves that we are happy with it.

 If the idea of trying to connect with your inner self sounds totally overwhelming a little bit weird, I get it.
 It’s definitely a journey.
 A journey I wish I had a little more guidance on!
-That’s why I created the Rich Minimalist course to help take other self-seekers on a step-by-step journey to uncovering their limiting beliefs, deepest desires and then building a life they feel at ease in.
-Click here to join the Rich Minimalist journey.
+That’s why I created the Unstoppable Purpose program to help take other self-seekers on a step-by-step journey to uncovering their limiting beliefs, deepest desires and then building a life they feel at ease in.
+Click here to join the Unstoppable Purpose journey.

 I remember going into mild panic attacks when I would see someone living in a tiny house or who had a perfectly designed minimalist home.
 As silly as it may sound, I started to feel like I couldn’t call myself a minimalist unless I was doing it exactly like they were.
 Like I wasn’t quite minimalist enough.